Huxpro/huxpro.github.io/_posts/2015-03-31-e2e_user_scenarios.markdown

 E2E is usually used in Logistics, Computer Networking and Software Testing.
 For example, End-to-end testing is a methodology used to test whether the flow of an application is performing as designed from start to finish.
 The entire application is tested in a real-world scenario.

-So in my view, the most essential part of E2E is that **we must focus on the entire process, including every behavior in a use case.**
+So in my view, the most essential part of E2E is that **we must focus on the entire process, including every parts in a use case.**

 ### User Scenarios!